The Basics of Documenting and Analyzing Your As-Is Process

 That’s where as-is process analysis comes in.

-Studying your current state helps organizations document, track, and optimize their processes for better performance, greater efficiency, and improved outcomes.
+Studying your current state helps organizations document, track, and optimize processes for better performance, greater efficiency, and improved outcomes.

 Here’s how you can take your business to the next level by documenting your as-is process.